a gathering place for tulsa

 Photo by MSME Architects

-Shop drawings, engineering, CNC machine EPS foam molds, fabricate FRP ‘sails’, trial assembly, deliver to job site, on-site finishing.
+Shop drawings, engineering, CNC machine EPS foam molds, fabricate FRP ‘sails’, trial assembly, deliver to the job site, on-site finishing.

 General Contractor (K&A customer): Crossland Construction